-If you prefer eBooks, the PDF is probably the best version of the book because I can control the formatting, and it contains all of the lessons.
+If you like e-books, the PDF is probably the best version of the book because I can control the formatting and it contains all of the lessons.

 Please note that because of size considerations I had to omit a few lessons from the paperback version of the book (and I made those lessons available online for free).

-Someone told me that they were going to give this book as a gift for Christmas, 2018.
+I’ve been told that this is a good “geek holiday gift.”
 Sounds like a good idea to me. :)

 Why buy Functional Programming, Simplified?

-A great reason to buy Functional Programming, Simplified is because I tried to take the best content from the books on the right side of this image and include them in the one book on the left side of the image:
+A great reason to buy Functional Programming, Simplified is because I tried to take the best ideas from the books on the right side of this image and include them in the one book on the left:

-In my own case I had to read all of those books on the right — plus hundreds of additional blog posts — to try to understand functional programming (FP).
-To save you a lot of time and frustration, my hope is that you’ll only need to read the book on the left to understand FP.
+In my own case I had to spend weeks reading all of those books on the right — plus hundreds of additional blog posts — to try to understand functional programming (FP).
+To save you a lot of time and frustration, my hope is that you’ll only need to read the book on the left to understand functional programming in Scala.

-The book is written using Scala, but because Scala and Kotlin are so similar, I think it will also be useful for Kotlin programmers.
-Because Scala runs on the JVM and derives from Java, I think it will also be helpful to Java programmers.
+The book is written using Scala, but because Scala and Kotlin are similar, it may also be useful for Kotlin programmers.
+Because Scala runs on the JVM and derives from Java — and because hundreds of thousands of developers are learning Scala — I think it will also be helpful to Java programmers.